JoshK2/react-components-library-template/README.md

 I added a shortcut command to create a new component, just run:
 `npm run create --name=NEW_COMPONENT_NAME`

-## Contributing

-- Pull requests and ⭐ stars are always welcome.
-- For bugs and feature requests, please create an issue.

 ## FAQ

 ### How to handling assets ?